SandraBergstrom/PP1/README.md

 #### Bugs

 - When deployed none of the images in the gallery is working in any screen or system.
 It workes fine in Gitpod, but not when deployed to Github.
-- Pink background image at the bottom om Home page is not showing in iOS.
+- Pink background image and white overlay text at the bottom om Home page is not showing in iOS.
 - Hero image a bit large (height) on table and mobile.
 - Background image 2 furthest down at Home page is a bit large (height) on table and mobile.